apecloud/kubeblocks/cmd/probe/role/README.md

 ## 2.3 CommandLine Argument

 Role-Observation accepts 2 arguments:
-- port: the port that role-observation runs on.
+- port: the port that role-observation runs on, default: 7979.
-- url: the url for kubelet's readiness probe.
+- url: the url for kubelet's readiness probe, default: "/role".

 # 3. License

-Role-Observation is under the Apache 2.0 license.
-See the [LICENSE](../../LICENSE) file for details.
+Role-Observation is under the AGPL-3.0-only license.
+See the [LICENSE](../../../LICENSE) file for details.